The 2019 STAFF APPLICATION is up!

 Our Executive Director

-David Hamparian will begin his fourth summer as the Executive Director of Camp Haiastan.
+David Hamparian will begin his fifth summer as the Executive Director of Camp Haiastan.
 David is well acquainted with Camp Haiastan having been a camper for seven years, and the Summer Director in 1990.
 He was an active member of both the Watertown “Gaidzag” and Boston “Siamanto” AYF Chapters, and Boston Homenetmen.
 David lives in Belmont, MA with his wife Tamar who assists with camp nursing, and two boys Kevork and Daron who have spent most of their lives as campers or staff members in the summer months.
 He is an active member of the Boston AYF Alumni and a member of St. Stephen’s Armenian Church.
 David looks forward to continuing to advance the camping program, and to uphold the traditions and values that make Camp Haiastan a unique experience for the Armenian youth.

-John Miller returns for his tenth year on staff as Camp Haiastan’s caretaker.
+John Miller returns for his sixteenth year on staff as Camp Haiastan’s caretaker.
 He maintains the grounds throughout the summer and the off-season.
 John is an Eagle Scout, and has lifeguard and aquatic director certifications — he’s an all-around seasoned outdoorsman.

 Our Board of Directors